 Any vibe that you plan to use in your butt should have a base on it to make sure it doesn't get lost up there by accident.
-Check out the "Harness Use" vibes or the vibrating butt plugs for toys meant for penetrative anal play.
+Look for our "Butt-Safe" icon to find toys you can use for penetrative anal play.

 If you've never had a vibrator before, it's a good idea to get something multi-speed so you can turn it up and down depending on your mood and sensitivity.
 If you end up with a vibrator that's too strong for you even on the lowest setting, you can try putting something between you and it to tone down the effects: try a blanket, underwear, or a pillow.
 Or try holding the vibe away from your clit and other sensitive bits for indirect stimulation.
 Vibes that are too strong or too weak in one area might be just the thing, used someplace else!

 Got kids or nosy room-mates?
 Noise may be more of a factor for some than for others.
-Look for our noise ratings.
-Noise is rated fom 1 to 5, with 5 being the loudest.
-Noisiness is determined at the highest setting: if a multi-speed vibe is rated at 5, it will likely be quieter at lower settings.
+Look for our noise ratings on each product.
+Noisiness is determined at the highest setting: if a multi-speed vibe is rated at 7, it will likely be quieter at lower settings.

 We distinguish between a number of different "looks" in our vibrators.
-The "classic vibrator" is smooth and cylindrical, and is made out of either slick, hard plastic or a solft, yielding latex.
-This design is good for both clitoral and penetrative stimulation.
-Some manufacturers offer a variety of innovative designs (which we call "Unconventional"), with undulating surfaces and varying widths and textures.
+Some manufacturers offer a variety of innovative designs with undulating surfaces and varying widths and textures.
 These toys are generally made to a higher standard of quality, and are intended to appeal to our sense of design and beauty as well as to our sense of tactile pleasure.

-Silicone is hypo-allergenic and non-porous, making it a snap to clean and easy to share.
+Silicone is the most popular vibrator material around here.
+It's hypo-allergenic and non-porous, making it a snap to clean and easy to share.
 Silicone toys may be used both anally and vaginally with only a good washing with hot soapy water in between.
 Silicone also warms quickly and maintains heat so it's more comfortable more quickly.
 Silicone is so hardy that you can boil it for a few minutes for extra cleanliness or throw it into the dishwasher if nobody objects.
 The only thing that will really harm silicone is a knife—and it shouldn't be used with silicone lube.